 - 30% have no plans for SEO in the next 12 months

 The facts are clear.
-There is opportunity in pursing SEO as a part of your online marketing strategy.
+There is an opportunity to pursing SEO as a part of your digital marketing strategy.
 Chances are that your competition doesn’t get it and probably won’t substantially invest in SEO anytime soon.
 SEO has a proven track record.
 SEO is a powerful and affordable addition to any business’s marketing arsenal.
-Here are my reasons why you should invest heavily in SEO.

 You’re a needle in a haystack